langchain-ai/langchain/docs/ecosystem/unstructured.md

 # Unstructured

-This page covers how to use the Unstructured ecosystem within LangChain.
+This page covers how to use the [`unstructured`](https://github.com/Unstructured-IO/unstructured) ecosystem within LangChain.
+The `unstructured` package from [Unstructured.IO](https://www.unstructured.io/) extract clean text from raw source documents like PDFs and Word documents.

-It is broken into two parts: installation and setup, and then references to specific Unstructured wrappers.
+This page is broken into two parts: installation and setup, and then references to specific `unstructured` wrappers.

 ## Installation and Setup
 - Install the Python SDK with `pip install unstructured[local-inference]`